FEATURED POST

 The first time I ever tried The Creature, it was at one of my reliable bluegill spots.
 I cast it out, weightless, and let it land as gently as my modest skills would allow.

-I had only just taken up the slack in the leader, when a fish nearly came out of the water after the thing!
+I had just taken up the slack in the leader, when a fish nearly came out of the water after the thing!

 I've liked them ever since.

-Bass love a mega-sized mouthy morsel, too, so I also envision Creatures tied as large as I can possibly make them for these gamey fish.
+Bass love a mega-sized morsel, too, so I also envision Creatures tied as large as I can possibly make them for these gamey fish.

 The Creature doesn’t duplicate anything, but in the immortal words of Polly Rosborough, ...”it looks like something a fish would wanna eat.”